 Fig. 1: Initial Board

 The game is played by two players, usually denoted as Black and White.
-However, when I first played Reversi many years ago the players were Red and Green and I have used that color scheme on this site.
+However, when I first played Reversi, many years ago, the players were Red and Green and I have used that color scheme on this site.
 The players have a supply of markers (or pieces) that are red on one side and green on the other.
 Thus the markers can be reversed (or turned or flipped) and switch color.

 Figure 1 shows the initial state of the 8x8 2D Board.
 There is a grid with 8x8 = 64 intersections.
 At the start of the game there are red markers on 4-5 (horizontal-vertical) and 5-4, and green markers on 4-4 and 5-5.
 The players take turns placing markers on the board.
 Their goal is to enclose contiguous chains of the opponent's pieces between two pieces of their own.
-If they can do that the pieces in the enclosed chain change colors.
+If they can do that then the pieces in the enclosed chain change colors.
 The player with the most pieces at the end wins.
 For example, at the beginning, Red could play on 4-3 or 3-4 and flip 4-4, or play on 6-5 or 5-6 and flip 5-5.

 The following four boards illustrate a possible sequence of the first four moves.
 The picture shows the status of the board after the indicated move.